 Daniel Maginot, 23, of Crown Point, Ind., has been accepted into the Peace Corps and will depart for Cameroon May 26 to begin training as a secondary education science teacher volunteer.
 Maginot will live and work at the community level and make a difference teaching general science, biology, chemistry, and physics, as well as health education and environmental education.

 “I wish to obtain a different perspective and gain an understanding of others who live a completely different culture and lifestyle,” Maginot said.
 Continue reading →

-Lindsay Carrera, 23, of Hartland, Wis., has been accepted into the Peace Corps and will depart for Uganda Nov.
-12 to begin training as an education volunteer.
-Carrera will make a difference providing formal and informal training and support to elementary-school teachers, as well as providing classroom instruction.
+Kristen Foos, 23, of Oakwood, Ohio, has been accepted into the Peace Corps and will depart for The Gambia May 28 to begin training as an education volunteer.
+Foos will live and work at the community level to make a difference training primary school teachers to improve their methodologies and introduce new classroom strategies.

 Foos was inspired to serve in the Peace Corps by Mama Rosie, a woman she met during a service trip to South Africa in college.